sindhu-rajesh/StarNine-Clinic/Learn.md

    Launch GitHub Desktop and log in to your GitHub account if you haven't already.

 2. **Clone the Repository:**
-   - If you haven't cloned the RAPIDOC-HEALTHCARE-WEBSITE- repository yet, you can do so by clicking on the "File" menu and selecting "Clone Repository."
+   - If you haven't cloned the StarNine-HEALTHCARE-WEBSITE- repository yet, you can do so by clicking on the "File" menu and selecting "Clone Repository."
-   - Choose the RAPIDOC-HEALTHCARE-WEBSITE- repository from the list of repositories on GitHub and clone it to your local machine.
+   - Choose the StarNine-HEALTHCARE-WEBSITE- repository from the list of repositories on GitHub and clone it to your local machine.

 3. **Switch to the Correct Branch:**
    - Ensure you are on the branch that you want to submit a pull request for.